mikkelee/MEOverlayView/README.markdown

 ## Bugs/uncleanliness ##

+* Make creating/modifying less finicky ("fast" mouse movements can make the overlay appear stuck if they're too close to the edge, or when allowsOverlappingOverlays == NO, another overlay)

 * Tracking Areas: Can't rely entirely on -cursorUpdate: as it's not issued when moving the mouse from a sublayer back out onto the topLayer.
 Thus I've had to check for -mouseExited: on the sublayers.

-* Make creating/modifying less finicky ("fast" mouse movements can make the overlay appear stuck if they're too close to the edge, or when allowsOverlappingOverlays == NO, another overlay)

-* Rework the action sending code (doubleClick sends a singleClick first; possibly add more types)
+It works, but at the expense of extra event handling.

 -----------------------------------------------------------------------------------------------